Recent Evolution of Zero Data Loss Guarantee in Spark Streaming With Kafka

 When properly deployed, Spark Streaming 1.2 provides zero data loss guarantee.
 To enjoy this mission-critical feature, you need to fulfil following prerequisites:

-- The input data comes from reliable source and reliable receivers
+- The input data comes from a reliable source and reliable receivers

 - Application metadata is checkpointed by the application driver